juleskuy/jule-discord-bot/memory-bank/progress.md

 - All bot output now uses `EmbedBuilder` for a more consistent and visually appealing presentation.
 - Hugging Face image generation now uses `stabilityai/stable-diffusion-xl-base-1.0` and `stabilityai/stable-diffusion-xl-refiner-1.0` for higher quality images.
 - Refinement step for Hugging Face image generation temporarily removed due to 'No Inference Provider available' error; the base model is working.
-- **Confirmed that `stabilityai/stable-diffusion-xl-refiner-1.0` is not deployed by any public Hugging Face Inference Provider, explaining the previous error.**
+- Confirmed that `stabilityai/stable-diffusion-xl-refiner-1.0` is not deployed by any public Hugging Face Inference Provider, explaining the previous error.
+- **Created `TERMS_OF_SERVICE.md` and `PRIVACY_POLICY.md` with template content, and linked them in `README.md`.**

 **What's Left to Build:**
 - Deployment of the Node.js bot to Railway (instructions provided, awaiting user execution).